Calcite Properties, Meaning, Facts and Photos

 Calcite soothes and balances emotions, promotes emotional well-being and strengthens mental clarity.

 Although calcite is not often thought of as one of the major healing crystals, its properties offer an invaluable contribution.
-When used with other stones it’s possible to unlock a world of healing and transformation, inviting balance, harmony and well-being into your life.
+When used with other stones, it’s possible to unlock a world of healing and transformation, inviting balance, harmony and well-being into your life.

 Calcite has a comforting energy that promotes self-acceptance, encourages forgiveness and assists in letting go of past grievances.
 It works gently and slowly to bring emotional healing and restore harmony and equilibrium.

-It stimulates concentration and clears mental fog leading to a more rational and balanced way of thinking.
+It stimulates concentration and clears mental fog, leading to a more rational and balanced way of thinking.
 It enables you to tap into your innate creativity and problem-solving abilities.

 Article Pictures

 Both calcite photos are courtesy of Stan Celestian.
 The twin crystal at the top is from Cumbria in the United Kingdom.
+The dog-tooth spar is from Mexico.

 Images are clickable and redirect to the original photo.